 2.2.5.
 Organisms with special growth requirements

-Cysteine, thymidine or glutamine requiring strains of Enterobacteriaceae and pyridoxal requiring streptococci (named Abiotrophia defectives and Abiotrophia adiacens) can be tested by adding 5 drops of a sterile aqueous solution containing one of the following: cysteine (2000 mg/L), thymidine (5000 mg/L), glutamine (1000 mg/L) or pyridoxal (1000 mg/L) to 2.5 ml of saline before inoculation.
+Cysteine, thymidine or glutamine requiring strains of Enterobacteriaceae and pyridoxal requiring streptococci (named Abiotrophia defectiva and Granulicatella adiacens) can be tested by adding 5 drops of a sterile aqueous solution containing one of the following: cysteine (2000 mg/L), thymidine (5000 mg/L), glutamine (1000 mg/L) or pyridoxal (1000 mg/L) to 2.5 mL of saline before inoculation.
 Sulphonamide and trimethoprim cannot be tested in the presence of thymidine.

 2.2.6.
 Reading the zones

 - Measure the zones from the back of the plate where possible.